-The young string ensemble is made up of highly gifted young soloists aged 12 to 23 and brings together musicians from more than 15 nations.
+The award-winning young string ensemble is made up of highly gifted young soloists aged 12 to 23 and brings together musicians from more than 15 nations.
 Together, the members of the LGT Young Soloists have won more than 80 prizes in national and international competitions.

 The highlights of the 2016–17 concert season included performances at the Rheingau Music Festival, the Tonhalle in Zurich, Victoria Hall in Singapore, the opening of the Liedwochen at Schloss Elmau with Juliane Banse and a tour of Israel and Germany.
 Furthermore, the LGT Young Soloists gave guest performances at the Shenzhen Concert Hall in China, at the Tainan Art Festival, aboard the MS Europa 2 as well as at leading concert halls around the world in major cities such as New York, Beijing, Shanghai, Dubai, Moscow, Munich, Vienna, Zurich, Paris, Hong Kong, Singapore and Tel Aviv.

 As far as recordings are concerned, the LGT Young Soloists‘ third CD, Nordic Dream, has now been released.
 It is dedicated to works by Scandinavian composers, including several rarely played pieces that enhance the repertoire.
 The Swedish composer and double-bass player Jan Alm (* 1955) has also written a piece for double-bass solo and string orchestra for the LGT Young Soloists and this recording.